siemens/embb/CONTRIBUTING.md

     ...
 ```

-If you add a directory, e.g., for a new plugin, please don't forget to update all relevant CMakeLists.txt files as well as doc/reference/Doxyfile.in and scripts/run_cpplint.sh.
+If you add a directory, e.g., for a new plugin, please don't forget to update all relevant `CMakeLists.txt` files as well as `doc/reference/Doxyfile.in` and `scripts/run_cpplint.sh`.

 ### Branches